 What To Expect Before, During, and After Cat or Dog Surgery

 Your pet will have an anesthetic and pain management protocol tailored to their specific needs.
 Creating this protocol requires a pre-surgical exam and testing to gauge their current health status.
 This will help us determine whether we need to take any special steps to ensure their safety during surgery.
 The findings we obtain from this initial step are also necessary for administering the correct anesthesia levels.
 The day of your pet's surgery, we will pre-medicate your pet with a light sedative and analgesics (pain relief medication).
 We will then place a catheter for giving IV fluids, along with medication to help us place a tracheal tube for intubation if necessary.

 During every cat or dog surgery, we will maintain a sterile, safe environment and use a sterile surgical pack exclusive to their procedure.
 An experienced technician will monitor your pet's heart rate, heart rhythm, blood pressure and oxygen levels throughout the surgery.
 We also monitor your pet's vital signs while they are waking up in our recovery area.

 Your pet will continue receiving fluids and additional medication if necessary to help their recovery go smoothly.
 One of our team members will reach out to let you know how your pet is doing, and when you can expect to bring them home.
 We will provide you with take-home pain relief medication (in liquid or tablet form), along with instructions for managing your pet's care in the following days.
-Our Dundee location is available 24/7 to answer your questions or address concerns.
+Our Dundee veterinarian is available 24/7 to answer your questions or address concerns.

 Medical Boarding and Overnight Care